jchris/pouchdb-phonegap-ios/README.md

 * There is a shell of an app in the `myapp/myapp` directory, you can replace it with your code, just remember to keep the files `js.js` and `css.css` around.
 * To add new dependencies or inspect the bootloader, check out `www/index.html`.
 If you edit this file you need to rebuild your Xcode.

-To deploy your app, edit the file at `myapp/myapp.js` to point to your sync server, then push your app code by running `node myapp/myapp.js`
+To deploy your app, edit the file at `myapp/myapp.js` to point to your sync server, then push your app code by running `node myapp/push.js` -- this puts the app code on the sync server where it can be picked up by running versions of the app on launch.

 ## Launch Your App